BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 Channel sides are seen from the user point of view. `local_balance` are the funds on the user side. `remote_balance` are the funds on the LSP side.

+### Sync vs Async Channel Open

+This spec supports two ways to open a channel:

+**Sync** The channel is opened by calling `POST /lsp/channel/{id}/open`.
+The user node_id is provided after at the open call.
+Success/error messages are provided in the call response.

+**Async** The channel is opened as soon as the payment is confirmed.
+Success/error messages are provided with `GET /lsp/channel/{id}`.

 ## Extensions

 The API is split between the base api and possible extensions.
 The base api MUST be implemented.
 Extensions MAY be implemented and are defined in [extensions](./extensions/).